Why Rocky Road Doodles?

 How do you start the puppies on houstraining?

 We use several methods, depending on the time of year and weather.
 We do litter training or fake turf training on most of our puppies- that means that at 3 weeks we start introducing a puppy litter or fake grass area that they learn to separate their sleeping, playing and food area from.
 When we start training them, just as they first start to walk around, they naturally learn to go in the designated area and keep the other areas clean.
 With consistency and patience, they will be given more room to play, as they get bigger, and by the time they are weaning from mom they typically have it down!
 We can then start taking them outside on the grass (depending on the weather!) for more grass and freedom during the day.
 In Winter, when there is a lot of snow on the ground it is not safe to have them outside, so they may have limited outside time but we keep them busy with toys and socialization.
-Some litters will also learn to use the doggy door as well and those that work with our trainer, Sabrina, start learning to ring bells to go outside.
+Some litters will also learn to use the doggy door as well..

 Are your moms in “Guardian Homes”?